ess-dmsc/demax-client/README.md

 # demax-client

-This repository constitutes the frontend part of the DEMAX User Portal.
+This repository constitutes the frontend part of the DEMAX User Office website.
+This system will be used for submission and management of deuteration proposals at DEMAX.
+It is built with the angular CLI in TypeScript
 A live version of the system (irregularly updated) can be found at https://demax.esss.app

 The backend repository can be found <a href="https://github.com/ess-dmsc/demax-server">here.</a>

-## Local development installation
+## Getting started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 1. [Node.js](https://nodejs.org)

-### Installation
+### Installing
 1. ```git clone https://github.com/ess-dmsc/demax-client.git```
 2. ```cd demax-client```
 3. ```npm install --save```